Green-Software-Foundation/patterns/patterns/deployment-location-shift.md

 - `I`: The goal is to reduce SCI by reducing (I), and in practice, deploy workloads to Regions  / Locations, where (I) is low.

-To capture the impact of Region shifting, the following image shows variation of Electricity Carbon Intensity for several countries, from one the Electricity providers, [ElectricityMap](https://app.electricitymaps.com/map).
+To capture the impact of Region shifting, the following image shows variation of Electricity Carbon Intensity for several countries, from one the Electricity data providers, [ElectricityMap](https://app.electricitymaps.com/map).

 ![zez](./media/region-shift.png)